Runa457/chocolate_hunter_runa/README.md

   Most magic consumes mana.\
   She learns one spell at each level.

+  Hold select key to check Runa's stats and status effects in action select menu.\
+  In target select menu, you can see current target's stats and status effects as well.

   When battle is over, chocolates and experiences are gained.\
   The multiplier of the chocolates you get will decrease after every battle sequence.

-  When the boss of stratum is defeated, game will proceed to next stratum, and multiplier is recovered.
+  When the boss of stratum is defeated, game will proceed to next stratum, and multiplier is recovered.\
+  If the chocolate multiplier is 100% or less, the boss appears.

 + #### Game over